 - Software– none included.

-You want to be able to show up ready to make a professional-quality recording?
-At rehearsal, the gig, the desktop, anywhere you can take your laptop, the Behringer has got you covered.
+Do you want to be able to show up ready to make a professional-quality recording?
+At rehearsal, the gig, the desktop, anywhere you can take your laptop, the Behringer UMC404HD (full review) has got you covered.
 Record up to 4 tracks at a time with a great quality sound coming through those top of the line preamps.

-Zero-latency and strong signal to the monitor headphones is great but comes at a price.
+Near zero-latency (Thunderbolt interfaces) and strong signal to the monitor, headphones are great but come at a price.
 You will not be able to hear effects while monitoring.

 This sturdy, small footprint, rack mount unit is well designed.
 Inputs are all right up front, with gain control and phantom power for each channel and switches for preamp pad and mic/instrument at your fingertips.
 Although it doesn’t come with software, it promises to be plug and play compatible with any recording software.